alastairrushworth/free-data-science/README.md

     -   Introduction to using the shell for OS navigation and scripting.
 -   ▶️ [**How to Write a Shell Script using Bash Shell in Ubuntu** by FS Tutorial](https://www.youtube.com/watch?v=He-5BpUGSag)
+    -   Short video showing how to write a first shell script using vim.
 -   🎓 / ▶️ [**The Missing Semester of Your CS Education** by Anish
     Athalye, Jon Gjengset and Jose Javier Gonzalez Ortiz](https://missing.csail.mit.edu/)
+    -   Videos and notes on using shell and version control.
 -   📝 [**The Art of the Command Line** by Joshua Levy](https://github.com/jlevy/the-art-of-command-line)
+    -   Useful list of bash commands and explainers, all laid out on a single page!
 -   📝 [**ExplainShell.com** by Idan Kamara](https://explainshell.com/)
+    -   Hand utility - type in a shell command and get an explanation of what it does.

 ### Regular expressions

 -   🎓 [**RegexOne: Learn Regular Expressions with simple, interactive exercises.** by RegexOne](https://regexone.com/)
+    -   Simple, browser based course with interactive exercises.
 -   📝 [**Regular Expressions 101: Online Regular Expression Tester and Debugger** by Firas Dib](https://regex101.com/)
+    -   Very handy tool to test regular expressions against test strings.
 -   💡 [**Data Science Cheat Sheet: Python Regular Expressions** by Dataquest](https://www.dataquest.io/wp-content/uploads/2019/03/python-regular-expressions-cheat-sheet.pdf)
+    -   PDF cheatsheet for standard regular expression syntax.
 -   💡[**Regular Expressions Cheat Sheet** by Dave Child](https://cheatography.com/davechild/cheat-sheets/regular-expressions/pdf/)
+    -   PDF cheatsheet for standard regular expression syntax.

 ### Git